MileHacker Logo

 Money-Saving Strategies

-• Eat Smart: Use convenience stores and supermarkets for affordable meals.
+• Eat Smart: Use convenience retailers and supermarkets for affordable meals.
 Look for lunch sets.

-• Walk and Ride Public Transport: Hamamatsu's local bus system and JR local trains are efficient and economical.
+• Walk and Ride Public Transport: Hamamatsu's local bus system and JR local rail services are efficient and economical.
 Consider an one-day bus pass.

 • Visit Free Attractions: Nakatajima Dunes Of sand, Hamanako Garden Park, and Air Park are free.
 Hamamatsu Castle grounds are free.